aketchgithub/aketchgithub/README.md

 ### <div align="center">I'm Owino Aketch, a full-time full-stack developer 👨‍🚀</div>

 <div>
   <p> Full stack software developer with years of experience developing and delivering robust applications using modern technologies such as JavaScript, React, Ruby/Rails, and SQL.
-Skilled in the design and implementation of scalable, efficient, and maintainable code, with a strong focus on user experience and performance optimization.
-Proven ability to work collaboratively with cross-functional teams to deliver high-quality solutions within strict timelines.
+Skilled in designing and implementing scalable, efficient, and maintainable code, with a strong focus on user experience and performance optimization.
+Proven ability to collaborate with cross-functional teams to deliver high-quality solutions within strict timelines.
 Passionate about staying up-to-date with emerging technologies and continuously improving development practices to enhance product quality and end-user satisfaction.  </p>
 </div>
 <br/>

-- 🔭 I’m currently working on [Blog Site] and [careConnect App.]
+- 🔭 I’m working on [Blog Site] and [careConnect App.]
-- Building my own custom API's for my Frontend Projects.
+- Building my custom APIs for my Frontend Projects.

 - 🌱 I’m currently learning Python.

-- 👯 I’m looking to collaborate on ... impactful tech advancements that has potential to change society.
+- 👯 I’m looking to collaborate on ... impactful tech advancements that have the potential to change society.

-- ❓ Ask me about anything related to Ruby/Rails and related technologies, API's, Software Engineering.
+- ❓ Ask me about anything related to Ruby/Rails and related technologies, APIs, and Software Engineering.

 - 😄 Pronouns: ...
 He/Him